As OTT Gains Ground in Live Sports, Traditional Broadcasters May Be Left Behind

 Published in ReadWrite on 10 Dec 2018

 Of course, the OTT future isn’t perfect, and viewers were right to be critical of Hulu after the company’s live subscription service cut off the last climactic moments of the 2018 Super Bowl.
 Sports OTT services and pay-per-view streaming sports events will have to overcome growing pains and deliver a reliable viewing experience.
-Services will have to scale like never before, and everyone from content distributors to network operators and broadcasters alike will face some level of change.
+Services will have to scale like never before, and everyone from content distributors to network operators and broadcasters will face some level of change.

 Read the full article >